johnromano23/Offline-Budget-Tracker/README.md

 * Download all necessary dependencies by running `npm install`
 * Start the application by running `node server.js`

+## Future Development
+I would like to design this application more dynamically.
+I would like to include several features and include budgeting tips.

 ## License
 Licensed with MIT